 Traditionally reparations were a mechanism between states.
 Over time, however, the acknowledgement that it is individuals and not state entities that are often the direct victims of violations of international law has led to an extension of the right to reparations.
 In particular victims of genocide, crimes against humanity, war crimes, and torture have a right to full and effective reparation.

 When two parties to an armed conflict sign a peace agreement, the victims' right to reparations cannot be negotiated away.
-The right to reparations is a non-derogable – a fundamental principle in international law that war victims have the right to reparations.
+The right to reparations is a non-derogable – a fundamental – principle in international law that victims of conflict have the right to reparations.